SHIWA6/SHIWA6/README.md

 I survive mostly on late-night caffeine boosts, stubbornness, and a never-ending loop of debugging.
 Bugs in my code?
 Yeah, I collect them like NFTs nobody asked for — rare, frustrating, but somehow addictive.
 Also, GUIs and I… let’s just say we’re still negotiating our friendship.

 My code?
 Surprisingly clean (at least on the days I don’t rage commit).
 I keep a pile of “to-read” books that silently judge me while I jam to music that matches my current chaos level.
 When I’m not deep in the matrix, I either hop on a ride, watch anime, or get lost in whatever random obsession is trending in my brain.

-⚠️ Warning: May contain accidental strokes of brilliance.

 📫 Reach me at: shivapanday9616527173@gmail.com